Cryogenic energy storage: United Kingdom

 with commercial operation planned for 2022.

 At 250 MWh, the plant would match the storage capacity of the world's largest existing lithium-ion battery, the Gateway Energy Storage facility in California.
 In November 2022 Highview Power stated that they were still trying to raise money "to construct a storage plant in Carrington that has a 30 megawatts capacity and can store 300 megawatt hours of electricity" with commissioning planned for "the end of 2024."

+In 2024, Highview Power announced it had raised £300 million invesments the UK Infrastructure Bank and Centrica and would begin immediate construction of a 50MW/300MWh facility at Carrington.
+Commercial operation is planned to start in early 2026.

 United States

 In December 2019, Highview announced plans to build a 50 MW plant in northern Vermont, with the proposed facility able to store eight hours of energy, for a 400 MWh storage capacity.

 Chile

 In June 2021, Highview announced that it was developing a 50MW / 500MWh storage plant in the Atacama region of Chile.

 History

 Transport

 Both liquid air and liquid nitrogen have been used experimentally to power cars.
 A liquid air powered car called Liquid Air was built between 1899 and 1902 but it couldn't at the time compete in terms of efficiency with other engines.

 More recently, a liquid nitrogen vehicle was built.
 Peter Dearman, a garage inventor in Hertfordshire, UK who had initially developed a liquid air powered car, then put the technology to use as grid energy storage The Dearman engine differs from former nitrogen engine designs in that the nitrogen is heated by combining it with the heat exchange fluid inside the cylinder of the engine.